kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-02-expose-service-apigateway.md

 This tutorial shows how to expose service endpoints and configure different allowed HTTP methods for them using API Gateway Controller.

+The tutorial may be a follow-up to the [Use a custom domain to expose a service](./apix-01-own-domain.md) tutorial.

 ## Prerequisites

 This tutorial is based on a sample HttpBin service deployment and a sample Function.
 To deploy or create one of those, follow the [Deploy a service](./apix-02-deploy-service.md) tutorial.